-This \$700 million provision is highly technical and contained only in the Senate bill.
+This \$700 million provision is highly technical and contained originally only in the Senate bill.
 Many tax shelters are associated with partnerships, which have a lot of flexibility.
 This flexibility includes assigning basis to individual partners.
 Currently when property is distributed or a partnership interest transferred, the partnership is not required to make an adjustment to basis, and when property is distributed to other partners later, the basis adjustments may be made in a way that permits double recognition of losses or transfers of losses.
-This provision disallows that outcome.
+This provision would have disallowed that outcome.
+The final bill contains restrictions but limited to noncontributing partners.